 - (A) Judges. - (1) Boat Judge.
-One Event Judge shall ride in the towboat to observe towboat path, course speed, the skier's performance in relation to maintaining BSP from start-ofcourse buoy, over the ramp, and regaining BSP after the landing before the end-of-course buoy, and Driver's compliance with the skier's instructions.
+One Boat Crew shall ride in the towboat to observe towboat path, course speed, and the skier's performance in relation to maintaining BSP from the start-of-course buoy, over the ramp, and regaining BSP after the landing before the end-of-course buoy, and the Driver's compliance with the skier's instructions.

 - (2) Video Judges.
-There shall be two Event Judges stationed at the video monitor who shall agree on the positioning of the cursor.
-If necessary, the Event Judges shall use the video replay facility to determine the landing point.
-If the two Event Judges fail to agree, a third Appointed Judge shall be called in and shall position the cursor.
+There shall be two Event Judges Boat Crew stationed at the video monitor who shall agree on the positioning of the cursor.
+If necessary, the Event Judges Boat Crew shall use the video replay facility to determine the landing point.
+If the two Event Judges Boat Crew disagrees, a third Appointed Judge shall be called in and shall position the cursor.
 The median value among the three distance readouts shall be taken as the official jump distance. - (3) Agreement.
 By observing the speed measuring devices, the Driver and Boat Judge shall agree that the skier received their requested speed through the course. - (B) Speed Adjudicator.
 Where a speed control system is not used, a Speed Adjudicator shall ride in the towboat to verify the boat speed via GPS.
 In the event of a disagreement between the Driver and Boat Judge, the speed recorded on the Speed Adjudicator's GPS shall be used. - (C) Safety Swimmer.
 A safety swimmer wearing a life vest and trained in water rescue and a floating stretcher/backboard shall be located adjacent to the jump ramp during the jump event.